 The size of a relationship boundary at any time represents our universe (what can be, or exist, or behave, or experience it).

 Our universe is filled with potential, but it doesn’t exist explicitly (only implicitly: see works of David Bohm) when relationship boundaries are condensed out of it.

 Many ask where is the outer boundary, when they think of the expansion of the universe as a giant balloon being blown up.
 But universal boundaries (universal relationship boundaries) exist (us) inside a mathematical set of statistical potentials.
 Statistical potentials determine the probabilities of the physical laws of our universe.

 So, boundaries become more and more complex.
-The particles condensed therein relate to form atoms/atomic-tensions, molecules/molecular-tensions, all the way to the experiences of cellular cephalization.
+The particles condensed therein relate to form atoms (atomic-tensions/atomic-fields), molecules (molecular-tensions/molecular-fields), all the way to the experiences of cellular cephalization.

-All systems (relationship change boundaries) in our universe have at least four major INDIVISIBLE characteristics: FORM (geometric shape/size/curvature), FUNCTION (behavior/path), DURATION (length of path in time), and local experience.
+All systems (relationship change boundaries) in our universe have at least four major INDIVISIBLE characteristics: FORM (geometric shape/size/curvature), FUNCTION (behavior/spacetial-path), DURATION (length of path in time), and EXPERIENCE.

-Humans need clocks to objectively measure their local experiences.
-But most systems have a way of measuring it.
+Humans use clocks (external to them) to objectively measure their experiences.
+But most systems have a way of internally measuring theirs.
 Our cells go through day and night cycles that help them function effectively.